Phrase-in-Context/eval/README.md

 bash run_eval_cls.sh
 ```

-Please note that the default setting is **non-contextualized** phrase embeddings.
-For the **contextualized** setting, we need to uncomment the argumnet `--contextual` before calling the script.
+* Please note that the default setting is **non-contextualized** phrase embeddings.
+For the **contextualized** setting, we need to uncomment the argumnet `--contextual` in the script.

-The results are stored under the folder `../results/phrase_similarity`
+* The results are stored under the folder `../results/phrase_similarity`

 ### 2. PR: Phrase Retrieval